MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteSystemAppRegistration.md

 Array of AppServiceProviders that this app supports.

 > [!NOTE]
-> An app service provider must be present in (though not necessarily published) this array in order to receive incoming connections.
+> An app service provider must be present in this array in order to receive incoming connections.
+MCDRemoteSystemAppRegistration.publishAsync() does not need to be called for the app service provider to receive requests.

 ### launchUriProvider
 `@property(nonatomic, readwrite, nullable) id<MCDLaunchUriProvider> launchUriProvider;`

 Launch Uri provider for this app.

-> [!NOTE]
-> A launch uri provider must be stored in (though not necessarily published) this property in order to receive incoming requests.
+> [!NOTE] A launch uri provider must be stored in this property in order to receive incoming requests.
+MCDRemoteSystemAppRegistration.publishAsync() does not need to be called for the app service provider to receive requests.

 ## Constructors